1900 Auburn Tigers football team: Alabama

 Auburn easily defeated the Alabama team 53–5.
 Auburn's Yarborough scored 3 touchdowns, once on a run of 75 yards.
 Noll scored twice, once on a run of 55 yards.

 Georgia

 To close the season, Auburn defeated rival Georgia 44–0.
+One account praises Mike Harvey: "The reason Georgia was defeated so badly by Auburn was due to the fact that Georgia had not only Auburn team to play against but Harvey as well."